ahmed-bentajhamyani/Web-Application-based-on-MVC2-and-JPA/README.md

 # Web Application based on MVC2 and JPA

-This is an implementation of an e-commerce web site, the web application must respect the MVC2 design pattern that's means one servlet will contain all necessary actions of a specific management.
+This is an implementation of an e-commerce, the web site must respect the MVC2 design pattern that's means one servlet will contain all necessary actions of a specific management.

 ## Table of contents
 [Class diagram](#class-diagram)